AXIHIXA/Memo/notes/ubuntu/02-system-configuration.md

 The "Open in Terminal" action in nautilus right click context menu is a plugin by GNOME Terminal so it's hard-coded.
 We may add out own action "Open in xfce4 Terminal" via nautilus-actions.

-1. FileManager-Actions Configuration Tool -> Runtime Preferences -> Nautilus menu layout -> disable "Create a root 'FileManager_Actions' menu";
+1. FileManager-Actions Configuration Tool -> Preferences -> Runtime Preferences -> Nautilus menu layout -> disable "Create a root 'FileManager_Actions' menu";
-2. Define a new action, command:
+2. Define a new action `Open in xfce4 Terminal`, command:
     - Path: `/bin/xfce4-terminal`
     - Parameters: `--working-directory=%d/%b`
     - Working directory: `%d`
+3. Use command `nautilus -q` to restart nautilus.